What does your ideal Swiss holiday look like?

 Day 1 – Settle in on your first day in the Jungfrau region with an easy hike around the beautiful valley town of Lauterbrunnen.
 Hike past rocky cliffs and alpine meadows to the thunderous waterfalls Trümmelbach and Staubbach.
 If you have a couple more daylight hours, hop on the train to Wilderswil and ride up to Schynige Platte.

 Day 2 – Wake up early and make your way to the star of the Jungfrau region – the Jungfraujoch.
 Once you’ve had your fill of the fantastic views from Europe’s highest railway station, make your way down to Kleine Scheidegg and go for a short panoramic hike.
-Also stop by Wengen on the way down for views of the valley and the Alps.
+Stop by Wengen on the way down for views of the valley and the Alps.

 Day 3 – Make your way to Stechelberg and enjoy a series of cable car rides up to the Schilthorn summit.
 Make sure to stop by Birg and get on the Thrill Walk.
 End the day with a pleasant stroll around Mürren and a hearty Swiss dinner in one of the lovely mountaintop chalets.